GIS and Remote Sensing Lecture Notes

 of remote sensing data.

-USGS National Map or download older, small scale data files
+USGS National Map (discover and download) or download older, small scale data files

 USGS Earth Explorer (discover and download)

 USDA Food Environment Atlas

 - allows exploration of relationships among data layers

 "...high yield forage grass is most common on which rock types?"